 6. Post updates regularly

 Whether it’s waiting for an RSVP or being stuck on hold for hours, no one likes to be left hanging.
-This is why it’s crucial to keep the community updated regularly with how your project is progressing.
+This is why it’s crucial to keep the community updated regularly on how your project is progressing.
 No news is too small or post too big- if people have engaged they’re going to want to know that their thoughts and efforts have actually achieved something.
 This could be through email, social media, directly on your project website or all of the above!
 With the Commonplace New Feed feature, you can easily write and publish updates directly to your community hub.

 A good rule of thumb is to post around 1-2 times a week or any time there’s an urgent piece of news.
 If you pick particular days to post on, the community will know exactly when to come and look for updates as well.

 7. Create a safe space for the community to participate

 We don’t need to tell you that people are more likely to share when they feel comfortable.
 Commonplace as a platform was designed to empower communities and encourage citizen participation without fear of judgement.
 For example, other community members are able to upvote comments, but not downvote or leave their own comments on that pin.
 This way, others can clearly show if they like an idea and, if they don’t, can drop another comment and leave an alternative solution.

 This helps prevent any negative discourse and encourages more people to leave a pin if they feel there are other ideas to be explored.

 Since the beginning of the pandemic, you’ve probably been to your share of online events and have (hopefully) seen just how engaging they can be.